This is a summary of my YouTube Video Review, you can watch the whole piece linked at the bottom of the blog post.

 This can be a deciding factor for some of you.
 So it's important that we talk about the cost of these services.

-The Epidemic Sound license costs 15 US dollars a month only if you're doing month to month, or 144 US dollars a year.
-However, that does include a sound effect library as well, over 90,000 sound effects.
+The Epidemic Sound license costs $15 US dollars a month only if you're paying month to month, or $144 US dollars a year.
+However, that does include a sound effect library as well, with over 90,000 sound effects and individual stems as well.

-Do you personally need sound effects, does that add value to what you are trying to achieve? just-food for thought.
+Do you personally need sound effects, does that add value to what you are trying to achieve?
+Do you want individual stems so you can try to remix songs, or at least adjust the levels and volume individually? just food for thought.

 Cost vs Value